nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-1. `task todo m/Alex Yeoh d/Finish user guide` adds a todo called “Finish user guide” assigned by Alex Yeoh to you.
+1. `task todo m/Alex Yeoh d/Finish user guide` adds a todo called "Finish user guide" assigned by Alex Yeoh to you.

-2. `task todo o/Bernice Yu d/Finish the assignment #/cs2103` adds a todo called “Finish the assignment” tagged as "cs2103" and assigned to Bernice Yu.
+2. `task todo o/Bernice Yu d/Finish the assignment #/cs2103` adds a todo called "Finish the assignment" tagged as "cs2103" and assigned to Bernice Yu.

-3. `task todo o/Myself d/Upload slides` adds a todo called “Upload slides” which is self-assigned by you.
+3. `task todo o/Myself d/Upload slides` adds a todo called "Upload slides" which is self-assigned by you.

 4. `task todo d/Finish essay` adds a todo called "Finish essay" which you assign to yourself.